Funding Programmes

 Researchers can apply for funding for international research periods lasting from 6 to 24 months.
 The Pool accepts applications twice a year: the spring call runs from January 1 to 31, and the autumn call from August 15 to September 15.

-The Jenny and Antti Wihuri Foundation was among the founding members of the Pool and is participating in its sixth three-year cycle (2025–2027), together with 12 other foundations.
+Jenny and Antti Wihuri Foundation was among the founding members of the Pool and is participating in its sixth three-year cycle (2025–2027), together with 12 other foundations.

 Wihuri Foundation also takes part in the Post Docs in Companies (PoDoCo) collaboration program, which supports the employment of PhDs in the private sector and strengthens the long-term renewal capacity of Finnish business and industry.